Iribov/xiphium-documentation/docs/Tissue_Culture/Order.md

 - (Expected/Requested) Delivery week
 - (Expected/Requested) Amount of plants

-On top of the basic registration of an order, the Order table also tracks lots of different information from related placed.
-These include\:
+On top of the basic registration of an order, the Order table also tracks lots of different information from related tables.
+These include:
 - TC planning
 - Delivery
 - Greenhouse